-In this post, I thought I would look at Christmas traditions in my favourite country… Greece.
+In this post, I thought I would look at Christmas traditions in Greece, as this is one of my favourite

-St Nicholas or Nikolaos is often celebrated during the Christmas season.
+St Nicholas or Nikolaos is often the heart of celebrations during the Christmas season.
 In Greece, he is the patron saint of sailors, who helps to protect sailors during times of rough storms and the angry sea.
-The Christmas season is started on his saint day (6th December).
+The Christmas season starts on his saint day (6th December).
 Because of this, you can often observe sailing boats decorated with fairy lights during Christmas time.
-Thessaloniki is decorated by a three-masted sailing ship in its famous Aristotelous Square, alongside a Christmas tree.
+In Thessaloniki, there is a three-masted sailing ship in its famous Aristotelous Square, with fairy lights covering every part, alongside a Christmas tree.
 It is quite a popular tourist attraction.

-Another method of keeping these creatures away is to have fires lit for the twelve days, which is supposed to stop the gremlins from entering down the chimney.
+Another method of keeping these creatures away is to have fires lit for the twelve days, which is apparently to stop the gremlins from entering down the chimney.

 On Christmas Eve children will sing carols or ‘kalanda’ in the streets and house to house.
 They traditionally carry some form of instrument with them also, like drums or triangles.
 The children may be given money or small gifts by the people they have sung for.
-Kalandas may also be sung on New Year’s even and the eve of Epiphany.
+Singing Kalandas may also on New Year’s even and the eve of Epiphany is popular too.

 Most Greeks who are Greek Orthodox will attend a midnight mass on Christmas Eve / Christmas day.
 Following this mass, the churchgoers will end the advent fast with various foods known as the Advent feast.
 The fast is typically 40 days long.
 Food eaten at the feast and over the Christmas season is typically made up of various meat dishes such as pork or lamb, with pork being the traditional meat of choice.
 Turkey has apparently grown in popularity over the years.
 As well as the meat dishes there other baked goods to be consumed.